3-D in eight parts

 Ducunt volentem fata, nolentem trahunt.
-Fate
+Fate leads the

 willing, the unwilling it drags.

 As much as that and such things, cruel logic is what all scientists must use since it simply is the best.
 "Le miracle est logique, et même banal, en

 machine, of cause over the effects.

-little on the way, like the dream of Scipio, for instance, or instead is doomed by complications, like Carthage, it is just the way that it is and everybody knows it.
-Like Horace and the fates, or Tom Petty and the Heartbreakers, the truth is one, the great sign of the all-inclusive through the days, and in it there is no place for progress, not beyond one in three.
+little on the way, like the dream of Scipio, for instance, or instead is doomed by complications like Carthage, it is just the way that it is and everybody knows it.
+Like Horace and the fates, or Tom Petty and the Heartbreakers, the truth is one, even if cringe-worthy:

+the great sign of the all-inclusive through the days, and in it there is no place for progress, not beyond one in three.
 Except where it is a question of material inventions, some development of craftsmanship, and artifice, et cetera, the things in the numbers

 are the same, "there being nothing older than the truth".(46)

 "Besides, in a centred mind, it signifies nothing how many mechanical

 inventions you exhibit.
 Though you add millions, and never so surprising, the fact of mechanics has not gained a grain’s weight.
 The spiritual fact remains unalterable, by many or by few particulars; as no mountain is of any appreciable height to break

-the curve of the sphere."(47) However far gadgets may advance and multiply, this way or that, the mechanical arts and technology do not change the ontological reality of the truth and its logic.
+the curve of the sphere."(47) However far gadgets may advance and multiply, the mechanical arts and technology do not change the ontological reality of the truth and its logic.
 They merely reveal more of it in different and little ways, and none of them

 show any signs of a 4th dimension in space or time.

 Si l'espine non pique quand nai,

-peine pique jamai
+A peine pique jamai